False Positives Raised by Quantum Readout Error Mitigation: Declarations

-\textit{Note added} --- We noted that during the preparation of this manuscript, there is another work pointed out that the state preparation error will lead to a biased estimation of measured observable expectation values\cite{khan2025separate}.
+\item \textbf{Note added}: We noted that during the preparation of this manuscript, there is another work pointed out that the state preparation error leads to a biased estimation of measured observable expectation values \cite{khan2025separate}.
+They also mentioned that under assumption of perfect single-qubit operation and perfect Quantum Non-Demolition (QND) measurement, the initialization error and measurement error can be separated from each other.

-\textit{Acknowledgments} --- We thank Dr. Huikai Xu, Dr. Kehuan Linghu, Prof. Xiao Yuan, and Prof. Liang Jiang for their helpful discussions.
-We thank the supported from the National Natural Science Foundation of China (No. 22303005, No. 92365206, No. 12404557,No. 22393913, No. 22303090, No. 12504576), the Strategic Priority Research Program (XDB0450101), the robotic AI-Scientist platform of the Chinese Academy of Sciences, and the Innovation Program for Quantum Science and Technology (No. 2021ZD0301802, No. 2023ZD0300200, 2024ZD0301500).
+\item \textbf{Acknowledgments}: We thank Dr. Huili Zhang, Dr. Huikai Xu, Dr. Kehuan Linghu, Prof. Xiao Yuan, and Prof. Liang Jiang for their helpful discussions.
+We thank the support from the National Natural Science Foundation of China (No. 22303005, No. 92365206, No. 12404557, No. 22393913, No. 22303090, and No. 12504576), the Strategic Priority Research Program (XDB0450101), the robotic AI-Scientist platform of the Chinese Academy of Sciences, and the Innovation Program for Quantum Science and Technology (No. 2021ZD0301802, No. 2023ZD0300200, and No. 2024ZD0301500).

+\item \textbf{Competing interests}: The authors declare that the authors have no competing interests as defined by Nature Portfolio, or other interests that might be perceived to influence the results and/or discussion reported in this paper.

+\item \textbf{Data availability}: We have provide all the simulation and calculation methods.
+All the data can be generate easily through the Methods section.

+\item \textbf{Code availability}: The code that support the findings of this study are available from the corresponding author upon reasonable request.

+\item \textbf{Author contribution}: S.Z. and W.Z. gave out the original idea.
+Y.F. and X.Z. did the numerical simulations.
+P.L. derived the DP equations and prepared the figures.
+W.Z. made the mathematical proves.
+Y.G. collected the simulation/calculation results and wrote the first draft of the manuscript.
+P.L., Y.F., X.Z., X.C. and W.Z. wrote and polished the main text and methods section.
+X.C. drove the progress of the project.
+Z.L, Y.J and H.Y supervised on the project.
+All authors reviewed the manuscript. \end{itemize}